• Disease Overview

 Surgery may be considered in individuals who have not responded favorably to other, less aggressive treatments.
 Surgical techniques can include nerve grafting or tendon transfers.
 Nerve grafting involves taking a segment of nerve tissue from one part of the body and using it to repair damaged nerves in another part of the body.
 This surgery is best done within 12 months of the injury (and even within 6 months).
 Tendon transfer surgery is indicated when muscle function is lost because of nerve injury.
 This surgery can be done later when no more nerve recovery is likely (typically after 2 years).
 During this procedure, a healthy tendon is removed from one part of the body and used to replace damaged or diseased tendon in another part of the body.
 These surgeries restore movement and function to the shoulder muscles and joint.

 The prognosis for PTS varies greatly.
 Some individuals only experience one episode and fully recover their strength and functional level in the shoulder and other affected areas.
 According to older medical literature, most affected individuals will recover up to 70-90% of their original strength and functional level.
-However, more recent medical articles suggest that residual complications are more common than previously believed.
+However, more recent medical articles suggest that residual complications are more common than previously thought.
 There is approximately a 5-26% risk that PTS will recur after initially resolving or being effectively treated.
-In approximately 10-20% of cases, affected individuals may be left with residual persistent pain and decreased endurance or exercise intolerance in the affected shoulder.
+Approximately 10-20% of affected individuals may be left with residual persistent pain and decreased endurance or exercise intolerance in the affected shoulder.
 There have been cases reported in which affected individuals experience significant disability that can impact quality of life by making basic household tasks or work extremely difficult.
 For example, some individuals may have difficulty reaching or lifting.
 Other people may have difficulty with repetitive tasks that involve the shoulder or arm.
 Some individuals may develop a winged scapula, a condition in which the shoulder blade (scapula) protrudes or sticks out abnormally from the back.
 Individuals who experience repeated episodes are more likely to develop long-term complications.

 • < Previous section